yezyilomo/state-pool/README.md

 ## Low level APIs
 `state-pool` provides a low level API which you can use to add other features on top of it.
-You probably won't need to use these directly but if you do nothing stops you from doing that.
+You probably won't need to use these directly but if you do nothing stops you from using it.

 ### store.getState
 `store.getState` is used to get a global state object by using a key, it accepts one required parameter which is a key(string) and two optional parameters which are `defaultValue` and `persist`. `store.getState` returns a global state object. `store.getState` is often used along with `store.setState` in key based global state.